 In the first stages of production, we ran up against the convention that all good beer comes in bottles.
 Which, as it turns out, is blatantly untrue.
 Bottles certainly have a better publicist, but cans are more than up to the task of protecting your beer on its journey from brewery to your mouth.
 Here’s what influenced our decision making process.

 The environment is one of our most important concerns, so we consider all factors when choosing how to sell our beer.
+Over 90% of the beer cans filled in North America are made in north America.
+This is not true of glass bottles.
 Glass is heavier than cans, requiring more material to make and more energy to transport.
-Aluminium cans are lighter than glass bottles, made of less material, and typically already contain a substantial amount of recycled material.
-They cause fewer transport-related emissions and have readily available recycling programs in most areas.
+Aluminium cans are lighter than glass bottles, made of less material, and already contain post consumer waste recycled material.
+They cause fewer transport-related emissions.
 For the environmentally conscious, cans are the way to go.

 LIGHT AND OXYGEN

 If you’ve ever popped open a bottle of beer and encountered a skunky odour, that’s because your beer has been exposed to light.
 The science is a little more involved than this, but the straightforward explanation is that when light interacts with specific molecules found in hops, it provides the energy for that molecule to change into something a little more… odourous.
 This is why beer typically comes in a brown bottle; the dark bottles allow less light through than clear glass.
 A can, however, protects your beer perfectly by blocking 100% of the light, and completely eliminates the risk of drinking lightstruck beer.